stanford-oval/suql/docs/install_source.md

    - If you decide to keep this, then modify the examples to match your domain;
    - If you decide to delete this, then simply set the line `enable_classifier=True` to be `enable_classifier=False`.

-8. In a separate terminal from the two servers above, run `export OPENAI_API_KEY=[your OpenAI API key here]`.
+8. In a separate terminal from the two servers above, set up your LLM API key environment variable following [the litellm provider doc](https://docs.litellm.ai/docs/providers) (e.g., for OpenAI, run `export OPENAI_API_KEY=[your OpenAI API key here]`).
 Test with `python src/suql/agent.py`.
 You should be able to interact with your agent on your CLI!

 # Set up with Chainlit